 The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
+A legionella risk assessment was carried out in December 2016.

 We saw cleaning schedules for the premises.
 The practice was clean when we inspected and patients confirmed this was usual.
+Clinical waste was disposed of appropriately and collected by an external company.